What Is a Quantity Surveyor: What Do They Do and How Can They Help You? (2024 Guide)

 To qualify as a quantity surveyor in Australia, an individual must have completed an accredited tertiary qualification.

-After completing the necessary course work, qualified quantity surveyors must complete two years’ worth of on-the-job training (logbook experience) and undergo a professional competence interview to become an Associate or Member of the AIQS.
+After completing the necessary coursework, qualified quantity surveyors must complete two years’ worth of on-the-job training (logbook experience) and undergo a professional competence interview to become Associates or Members of the AIQS.

 What Does a Quantity Surveyor Do?

-A Quantity Surveyor is a construction professional who is responsible for measuring, cost estimating, and management of construction projects.
-However, Quantity Surveyors don’t only specialise in construction costs, they are also tax depreciation experts.
+A Quantity Surveyor is a construction professional responsible for measuring, cost estimating, and managing construction projects.
+Quantity surveyors specialise in construction costs and tax depreciation.

 Construction Management and Construction Project Estimations

-As one of the financial advisors in the construction industry, a Quantity Surveyor’s job is to estimate and monitor construction costs from the planning stage of construction projects right through to their completion.
+As a financial advisor in the construction industry, a Quantity Surveyor estimates and monitors construction costs from the planning stage through to completion.

 Essentially, they are responsible for calculating the number of materials required for a particular construction development and how much they will cost.
 There are various reports available to help you estimate construction costs, including: